Mentalab-hub/explorepy/README.rst

 Explorepy overview
 ==================

-Explorepy is an open-source Python-based biosignal acquisition API for Mentalab's Explore device.
-It provides users the following features:
+Explorepy is Mentalab's open-source Python-based biosignal acquisition API for working with Mentalab Explore device.
+Amongst many things, it provides the following features:

 * Real-time streaming of ExG, orientation and environmental data
 * Real-time visualization